Medicaid Planning Attorneys

 - No, Medicaid will only pay for care at home or at a skilled nursing facility, such as a hospital, rehabilitation center or nursing home, or for caregivers to provide assistance in one’s own home.

-If you or a family member require skilled nursing services, either at your home or in a skilled nursing facility, contact Pierro, Connor & Associates, LLC for a consultation to determine what planning is necessary in order to qualify for Medicaid services.
+If you or a family member require skilled nursing services, either at your home or in a skilled nursing facility, contact Pierro, Connor & Strauss, LLC for a consultation to determine what planning is necessary in order to qualify for Medicaid services.